Synthetic Data for Robust Stroke Segmentation: Results

 \subsection{Ablation: To mix or not to mix?}

 For all experiments shown thus far, the Synth model used a mix of both synthetic data and the real ATLAS dataset.
 In order to evaluate whether this decision is justified, an ablation is performed where the Synth model using mixed real/synthetic data is compared to a model trained with only synthetic data.
 This model is trained in the exact same manner as described previously for the baseline and Synth models.
-Results for the test datasets ATLAS, ISLES 2015 and ARC are shown in Tables \ref{tab:atlas_ablation_results}, \ref{tab:isles2015_ablation_results} and \ref{tab:arc_ablation_results} respectively.
-In the in-domain ATLAS T1w data, the Synth model without mixed real data performs significantly worse than both the mixed data Synth model and the baseline model.
-In the ISLES 2015 dataset, the model without real data performs significantly better in Dice for the T1w modality.
-For all other modalities, there is no significant difference between the two Synth models in Dice score.
-Finally, in the ISLES dataset the model without any real data again performs significantly worse than both others in the near-domain T1w images.
-It does however perform significantly better than both others for the T2 data.
+Results for the test datasets ATLAS, ARC and ISLES 2015 are shown in Tables \ref{tab:atlas_combined_results}, \ref{tab:arc_combined_results} and \ref{tab:isles2015_combined_results} respectively.